 - i.
 Adequate reserve levels are a necessary component of the overall financial management strategy for enterprise funds such as utilities, and a key factor in external agencies' measurement of the City's financial strength. - ii.
 City Council authorization shall be required for expenditure of Enterprise Fund Reserves. - iii.
 Utility Operating Fund. - a.
-The purpose of Utility Operating Fund reserves is to provide for adequate operating cash and to cover receivables until they are collected.

-1 2 days of operating expenses.
-3 4 c.
-The reserve balance target for the Sewer Utility (wastewater) is the amount equivalent to 45 days of operating expenses.
-5 6 d.
+The purpose of Utility Operations Fund reserves is to provide for adequate operating cash and to cover receivables until they are collected. - b.
+The reserve balance target for the Water Utility is the amount equivalent to 90 days of operating expenses. - c.
+The reserve balance target for the Sewer Utility (wastewater) is the amount equivalent to 45 days of operating expenses. - d.
 The reserve balance target for the Storm Utility (stormwater) is the amount equivalent to 30 days of operating expenses.

-7 iv.
+iv.
 Utility Capital Fund.

-8 9 10 The purpose of Utility Capital Fund reserves is to provide funding for emergency repairs, unanticipated capital expenses, and project cost overruns.
-11 12 The reserve balance target for the Water Utility is the amount equivalent to 1% of all Original Asset Values.
-13 14 c.
+- a.
+The purpose of Utility Capital Fund reserves is to provide funding for emergency repairs, unanticipated capital expenses, and project cost overruns. - b.
+The reserve balance target for the Water Utility is the amount equivalent to 1% of all Original Asset Values. - c.
 The reserve balance target for the Sewer Utility (wastewater) is the amount equivalent to 2% of all Original Asset Values.

-15 16 d.
-The reserve balance target for the Storm Utility (stormwater) is the amount equivalent to 1% of all Original Asset Values.
-17 v.
-Golf Fund.
-18 19 The reserve balance target for the Golf Fund is the amount equivalent to 30 days of operating expenses.
-20 6.
-Reporting: General 21 22 23 A. The Administrative Services Department shall prepare financial reports that show and monitor actual performance in various expenditures and revenues with the adopted budget and planning forecasts.
-24 25 26 The reporting system shall include a financial analysis of the overall financial status of the City and of its key funds, including, but not limited to, an analysis of all available financial resources.
-27 28 This analysis should discuss the current financial status, and the immediate and longer-term future financial status.
-29 iii.
-A complete analysis shall be prepared quarterly with monthly updates.
-30 31 iv.
-Quarterly financial reports shall include a summary of Departments' progress regarding the performance measures set forth in the adopted budget.
-32 7.
-Revenues: General 33 34 35 A. To the extent possible, diversified and stable sources of revenue shall be maintained to shelter public services from downward fluctuations in any one revenue source.
-Periodic financial reports shall include trend analysis of the City's primary sources of revenue.
+- d.
+The reserve balance target for the Storm Utility (stormwater) is the amount equivalent to 1% of all Original Asset Values. - v.
+Golf Fund. - a.
+The reserve balance target for the Golf Fund is the amount equivalent to 30 days of operating expenses.

+6. Reporting: General

+- A. The Finance Department shall prepare financial reports that show and monitor actual performance in various expenditures and revenues with the adopted budget and planning forecasts. - The reporting system shall include a financial analysis of the overall financial status of the City and of its key funds, including, but not limited to, an analysis of all available financial resources. - ii.
+This analysis should discuss the current financial status, and the immediate and longer-term future financial status. - iii.
+A complete analysis shall be prepared quarterly.

+7. Revenues: General

-B. All potential grants shall be carefully examined for matching requirements.
+- A. To the extent possible, diversified and stable sources of revenue shall be maintained to shelter public services from downward fluctuations in any one revenue source.
+Periodic financial reports shall include trend analysis of the City's primary sources of revenue. - B. All potential grants shall be carefully examined for matching requirements.
 Some grants may not be accepted if the local matching funds cannot be justified.
 Grants may also be rejected if programs must be continued with local resources after grant funds are exhausted.